 The veteran looked at every picture twice.
 Then he stood outside on the sidewalk and thought about going back in to see them one more time.
 He watched the crowd come and go and decided to head home.
 The cab driver seemed willing to talk, but the veteran let the cab roll on quietly, up the Avenue of Americas and then Park Avenue to Grand Central.

 Four Hispanic men were clowning around in the line at McDonald’s.
 One of the men began singing a song in English, “Open Arms” by Journey.
 The guy could really sing.
 He sounded just like Steve Perry.
 He was really good.
-But then he stopped, and he and his friends started cackling and cracking up again in Spanish.
+But then he stopped, and he and his friends started cracking up again in Spanish.

 On the train, the veteran read Hemingway’s In Our Time.
 The stories were good.
 The best was “The Battler,” but the one that made him wonder most was “Soldier Home.”
 The protagonist, a WWI vet back from the war, goes to see his sister play “indoor baseball.”
 What the hell was indoor baseball?

 He was thinking about that when he noticed the woman across the aisle.
 She had been fiddling with her phone and computer and drinking a 24-oz. can of beer.
 Now, though, she was upset.
 At first he tried to ignore her, but it was impossible.
-She had a bloody nose that would not stop.
+She had a bloody nose that would not stop bleeding.

 “Can you watch my stuff for a minute?” she asked.